ofydd/Abalrose/Engine/Config/configReadme.md

-This folder handles preprocessed headers and config files.
+This folder contains different config files.
+I will use it for implementing user choice window size and key inputs.